karpathyan/rie-copy/README.md

-# rie_copy
+# rie-copy
-rie_copy: replace if exists and copy, is a Bash tool that simplifies the process of copying multiple files to a destination directory, conveniently handling cases where files have the same name.
+rie-copy: replace if exists and copy, is a Bash tool that simplifies the process of copying multiple files to a destination directory, conveniently handling cases where files have the same name.
 When copying files to a destination directory, rie_copy automatically detects if a file with the same name already exists.
 In such cases, it  renames the new file by appending a unique number to the file name.
 For instance, if you're copying images named image1.png, image2.png, etc., to the directory /my_images/ where files with similar names already exist, rie_copy ensures that the new files are named as image1(1).png, image1(2).png, and so on, preventing any data loss or overwriting.
 With rie_copy, you can confidently copy files with ease, knowing that your existing files are preserved, and the new files are seamlessly managed.